 Retro Kitchen With a Wilsonart Boomerang Laminate Countertop

 Going with a Jetson's inspired laminate countertop by Wilsonart called Glacier Boomerang set the vintage tone.
 To keep the kitchen from feeling dated Meyer opted for several modern features.
 First, there is the herringbone subway tile backsplash in cream, gray, and blue.
 While the cabinets look like old metal ones, they are brand-new wood cabinets with retro-inspired knobs.
-The spanking fresh ceramic sink works with the cooking space's retro appearance, but because it is an under mount, it adds modern convenience.Continue to 19 of 19 below.
+The spanking fresh ceramic sink works with the cooking space's retro appearance, but because it is an under-mount, it adds modern convenience.Continue to 16 of 16 below.

 Formica Calcutta Marble Laminate Kitchen Countertop

-Amber Tysl, the lifestyle blogger behind The Yellow House, created the kitchen of her dreams for $5,000.
+Amber Tysl, the lifestyle blogger, created the kitchen of her dreams for $5,000.
 Going with Formica Calcutta marble laminate helped her save big.
 Her countertop cost less than $620—that's right!
 Amber could not be happier with her beautiful new surface.
 She says it is insanely easy to keep clean even when hot glue drips all over the counter.